pyeventsourcing/eventsourcing/docs/topics/user_guide/example_application.rst

 All the methods follow a similar pattern.
 Each constructs an event that represents the result of the operation.
 Each uses a "mutator function" function ``mutate()`` to apply the event to the entity.
-Then each publishes the event for the benefit of any subscribers.
+Each publishes the event for the benefit of any subscribers.

-When replaying a sequence of events, for example when reconsistuting an entity from its domain events, the mutator function is also successively to apply every event to an evolving initial state.
+When replaying a sequence of events, for example when reconsistuting an entity from its domain events, the mutator function is called several times in order to apply every event to an evolving initial state.
 For the sake of simplicity in this example, we'll use an if-else block that can handle the three types of events defined above.

 .. code:: python